aimldl/llm_benchmarks_asian_langs/README.md

 (klue) aimldl@tkim-glinux:~$ cd ~/github/aimldl/llm_benchmarks_asian_langs
 (klue) aimldl@tkim-glinux:~/github/aimldl/llm_benchmarks_asian_langs$ jupyter lab
 ```

-To cancel Jupyter Lab, press Ctrl+C twice.

-## Run the KLUE benchmarks

-### Two options to run tasks for KLUE.
-- Option 1.
-Use a notebook.
-- Option 2.
-Use a terminal and follow the instructions in each sub-directory

 For example,
 - Option 1.
 Open [run_klue.ipynb](run_klue.ipynb) and run the notebook.